momentum-mod/docs/_posts/entities/2022-05-10-func_slide.md

 >**Allow jumping** (AllowJump&lt;**boolean**&gt;)

- Allow the player to jump while sliding.
+ Allows the player to jump while sliding.
 The player is still required to be on a surface that isn't too steep to stand on.

 >**Disable gravity** (DisableGravity&lt;**boolean**&gt;)